-A: I'm an artist, an illustrator, a pattern designer.
-A young mom carrying the entire world on my shoulders, a wifey to my best friend, a daughter to two old funny folks, a sister to a talented model/photographer Aziza Mirtalipova.
+Hi, I'm Dinara Mirtalipova - an Uzbek girl and a self taught illustrator, a young mom carrying the entire world on my shoulders, a wifey to my best friend, a daughter to two old funny folks, a sister to a talented model/photographer Aziza Mirtalipova.
 I'm a cat owner, a dog lover, children advocate and I'm anti any war nor violence.
+With wide eyed curiosity, I feel like I'm forever swallowed in the world of folk tales and ethnic music.
 No opinion on neither politics, nor religion.
 An introvert.
 A same-tune-on-repeat listener.

 I was born and grew up in Tashkent, Uzbekistan.
 No, it is not the same as Pakistan.
 Uzbekistan was once one of the Republics in the Soviet Union.
 My family and I moved to the US and currently we live in snowy Ohio.
 I pretty much learned English after we moved here.